IngoSchelterUBT/BTevalSpec/readme.md

 ./BTevalSpec.py -h ft

 --------------------
 Fourier transform

-  ./BTevalSpec.py [<gen-opt>] [--minpw=<pw>] [--smooth=<smooth>] [--window=<window>] [--no-rmDC] ft
+  ./BTevalSpec.py [<gen-opt>] [--minpw=<pw>] [--smooth=<smooth>] [--window=<win>] [--rmDC] ft

-    Fourier transforms the dipole moment files, writes the transformations, and updates eval.yaml.
+    Fourier-transforms the induced dipole moment, writes them into files, and updates eval.yaml.

+    <gen-opt>         General options
+    --minpw=<pw>      Pad the induced dipole moment with zeros up to 2^<pw> to increase the frequency-space sampling rate (without changing the FT itself) (default: 17)
+    --smooth=<smooth> Multiply the induced dipole moment with a decaying exponential function e^(-<smooth>*t) for smoother lines (default: 0)
+    --window=<win>    Applies a Kaiser-Bessel window with parameter <win> to the induced dipole moment (default: 0) --rmDC            Remove the DC (omega=0) component of the induced dipole moment d(t) by subtracting int d(t) dt.
+This is usually not recommended.

+  Attention: A smoothed or windowed signal cannot be used for subsequent fitting but is only intended for visual inspection.

-  Note: If not disabled in the eval.yaml file, the Fourier transform is automatically computed if you use the 'fit' command.
+  Note: The Fourier transform is automatically computed if you use the 'fit' command.
-        This command is useful, if you only want the Fourier spectrum in the first place without any fitting.
+        The 'ft' command is useful, if you only want the Fourier spectrum in the first place without any fitting.

   Note: If the Fourier transform was computed previously, it is not computed again but read from the previously generated files
-        which is automatically enforced by setting 'FT: {calc: false}' in the eval.yaml file.
+        This is automatically enforced by setting 'FT: {calc: false}' in the eval.yaml file after computing the Fourier transform once.
-        If, for some reason (e.g. you deleted the FT files), you want to compute the Fourier transform again, you have to set this option to 'true' again in eval.yaml.
+        If, for some reason (e.g. you deleted the FT files), you want to compute the Fourier transform again, you have to set this option to 'true' again in eval.yaml of use the 'ft' command manually.

 --------------------
 ```